sdr-enthusiasts/docker-shipfeeder/README.md

 ## Getting Help

-You can [log an issue](https://github.com/sdr-enthusiasts/docker-radarbox/issues) on the project's GitHub.
+You can [log an issue](https://github.com/sdr-enthusiasts/docker-shipxplorer/issues) on the project's GitHub.

 I also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.

-If you're getting continual segmentation faults inside this container, see: <https://github.com/sdr-enthusiasts/docker-radarbox/issues/16#issuecomment-699627387>